translationalneuromodeling/tapas/sem/README.md

 <img src="misc/multiv_model.png" width="300" align="right"/>

-While the previous method provides an option to pool information across different subjects, it does not provide a method to model how experimental manipulations could affect the behavior of different subjects.
+While the previous method provides an option to pool information across subjects, it does not provide a method to model the impact of any experimental manipulation.
 This can be done through a linear model that parametrically defines the prior distribution of each subject.

-The graphical model on the right extends the previous model by allowing a parametric empirical prior for each subject, based on the independent variables x_i.
+The graphical model on the right extends the previous model by allowing a parametric empirical prior for each subject, based on the independent variables \(x_i\).

-Developing the example above, we can assume that subjects 1 and 2 received treatment A, and subjects 3 and 4 received treatment B. This design can be entered using 'effects' coding, such that
+Developing the example above, we can assume that subjects 1 and 2 received treatment A, and subjects 3 and 4 received treatment B. This design can be entered using 'effects' coding:

 ```matlab
 X =